valory-xyz/open-autonomy/docs/guides/define_agent.md

         autonomy publish
         ```

+    === "Publish to the remote registry"

+        ```bash
+        (This section will be updated soon)
+        ```

 !!! tip

-    If your service requires to develop other kind of custom components, you can browse the {{open_aea_doc}} for further guidance.
+    If your service agent requires to develop other kind of custom components, you can browse the {{open_aea_doc}} for further guidance.
 For example, have a look at how to create and interact with contracts in our [contract development guide](https://open-aea.docs.autonolas.tech/creating-contracts/).